b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 In Peter's case both mice groups came from the same population `Dsts.Normal(25, 3)` ($\mu = 25$, $\sigma = 3$) since they both ate and drunk the same stuff.
 For need of different name the other group is named [placebo](https://en.wikipedia.org/wiki/Placebo).

-In John's case the other group comes from a different distribution (e.g. the one where body weight is reduced on average by 20%).
+In John's case the other group comes from a different distribution (e.g. the one where body weight is reduced on average by 20%, hence $\mu = 25 * 0.8$).

 Let's see the results side by side on the graph.